zjwzcx/GenNBV/README.md

 python active_reconstruction/train/train_gennbv_houses3k.py --sim_device=cuda:0 --num_envs=256 --stop_wandb --headless
 ```

-[Weights & Bias](https://wandb.ai/site/) (wandb) is highly recommended to analyze the training logs.
+[Weights & Bias](https://wandb.ai/site/) (wandb) is highly recommended for analyzing the training logs.
 If you want to use wandb in our codebase, please paste your wandb API key into `wandb_utils/wandb_api_key_file.txt`.
 And then you need to run the following command to launch training:

 ```
 python active_reconstruction/train/train_gennbv_houses3k.py --sim_device=cuda:0 --num_envs=256 --headless